Information

 • COI can undermine the integrity of the peer review process and compromise the quality and fairness of the evaluation of the manuscript.

-Maintaining Confidentiality during the Peer Review Process
+Preserving Confidentiality throughout the Peer Review Process

 During the single- or double-blind peer review process, manuscripts are expected to be strictly confidential.
 Reviewers are not allowed to disclose the manuscript's content, including the Abstract, or discuss its content with anyone outside the peer review process.